 1. Batch Cook Single Ingredients for Fast Meals All Week Long

 My most important kitchen shortcut is batch cooking once a week.
 Focus on single key ingredients or condiments, such as grains, beans, roasted vegetables, and sauces that can stretch through a few different meals.
-With some of these ready-made means, you won’t be scurrying to create a meal.
+You won't be hurrying to create a meal with some of these ready-made means.

 For example, make a huge pot of beans on Sunday.
 During the week, this can turn into multiple meals, such as: